 c.
 What troubles and difficulties did I cause my mother?

-2. Plant a tree or perennial in your mother’s name
+2. Plant a tree or perennial in your mother’s name, that will live on in her honor.

 3. Write your mother a thank you letter

 Even though you mother may not be alive, you can still write her a thank you letter.
-Try to be specific and thank her for specific efforts she made (like the time she took you to the emergency room when you broke your ankle) rather than for generalities like cooking, housekeeping and care.
+Try to be specific and thank her for specific efforts she made, rather than for generalities like cooking, housekeeping and care.
 What did she actually do to show you she loved you?
+What snapshots of your life together can you remember?
 You may wish to have a quiet ceremony at her grave or in your home to read your letter to her.

 4. Tell stories about your mom